Stability of martingale optimal transport and weak optimal transport: Epilogue

 \begin{example} Let $X=[0,1]$, $Y=[0,1]$ and $C(x,p) = \int_{[0,1]} c(x,y)p(dy)$ with $c(x,y) := \mathbbm{1}_{\{x\}}(y)$.
 As in the previous example, the product coupling $\pi = \lambda \otimes \lambda$ is $C$-monotone, but not optimal, whereas $\pi^*(dx,dy)= \lambda(dx)\delta_x(dy)$ is optimal and in particular $c$-cyclical monotone. \end{example}

-The failure of $C$-monotonicity to provide optimality in these simple settings (the cost function $C$ is even bounded and lower semicontinuous) is caused by the manner it varies over `$X\times Y$': The variation over $X$ is pointwise (similar to $c$-cyclical monotonicity), whereas over $Y$ variations are taken in a weak sense, i.e., we require that the $Y$-intensities of the two competing sequences agree.
+The failure of $C$-monotonicity to provide optimality in these simple settings (the cost function $C$ is even bounded and lower semicontinuous) is caused by the manner it varies over `$X\times Y$': The variation over $X$ is pointwise (similar to $c$-cyclical monotonicity), whereas over $Y$ variations are taken in a weak sense, i.e., we require that the $Y$-intensities of the two competing sequences {to} agree.
 Here, $C$-monotonicity is unable to detect the jump from 1 to 0 at $x$, and we could argue that $C$-monotonicity yields optimality of $\pi$ under all couplings $\chi$ in $\Pi(\lambda,\lambda)$ such that $\chi_x \ll \lambda$ for $\lambda$-almost all $x\in [0,1]$.
-To be able to compare with all competing couplings, more regularity of $C$ in `$Y$-direction' is necessary, e.g., upper semicontinuity as in Theorem~\ref{thm:C-Mon equiv c-cycl} or uniform equicontinuity as in Theorem~\ref{thm:OWT optimality}, but the question remains open precisely how much regularity is required.
+To be able to compare with all competing couplings, more regularity of $C$ in `$Y$-direction' is necessary, e.g., upper semicontinuity as in Theorem~\ref{thm:C-Mon equiv c-cycl} or uniform equicontinuity as in Theorem~\ref{thm:WOT optimality}, but the question remains open precisely how much regularity is required.
+The authors conjecture that $C$ being upper Carath\'eodory, i.e., $C\colon X\times\mathcal P(Y)\to\R$ is jointly measurable and for fixed $x\in X$ the map $p\mapsto C(x,p)$ is upper semicontinuous, is required for sufficiency of $C$-monotonicity as optimality criterion.

 Notably, Example~\ref{ex:2}, when taking $\tilde C := -C$ as cost, provides an upper semicontinuous cost function which is convex (in fact linear) in the following sense: Let $Q\in \mathcal P(\mathcal P([0,1]))$, then